XiekangZhang/everything_about_js/head_first_js/chapter_3/README.md

 - GLOBALS live as long as the page.
 A global variable begins life when its JavaScript is loaded into the page.
 - LOCAL variables typically disappear when your function ends.

+## JavaScript objects

+- JavaScript objects are just a collection of properties.